Komatlakarthik/HumanPose-Detection-using-machine-learning/README.md

 🔹 BlazePose is used for real-time pose detection.

-🔹 OpenCV processes frames from images/videos/webcam.
+🔹 OpenCV processes frames from images.

 🔹 Streamlit provides an interactive UI for users.